 Blog posts with such names always appeal to readers: what if learning about the mistakes of others and current trends will help you boost the development of your app or improve your skills?
 It definitely would be great.

-So in this post, as a company providing professional web development services we approached our engineering team and kindly asked them to give their views on their area of expertise.
+So in this post, as a company providing professional web development services (see our cases on Uberdoc and TAMU) we approached our engineering team and kindly asked them to give their views on their area of expertise.
 You're reading the outcome of this experiment.

 However, as we were researching additional facts, we noticed that most of the similar articles are full of doubtful statements and simply wrong assumptions.
 So this time, we'll have three lists: